petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/styles-reference.md

 ### Padding

-Configure the space between a Fragment's frame and its content.
+Configure the space between a fragment's frame and its content.

 | Field | Description |
 | :--- | :--- |